 Studying Biology will provide you with valuable knowledge, skills and experience.
-You will gain skills that you can use no matter which career path you choose, both in and out of science will be highly valued by employers and will look great on your CV.
-These skills can open the door to working in business and enterprise, marketing, law, hospitality, politics and policy, journalism, art, economics and much more.
+You will gain skills that you can use no matter which career path you choose, both in and out of science will be highly valued by

 Many Reading School students go on to study biology-related courses at undergraduate level including Medicine, Biochemistry, Biological Science, Biomechanical engineering, Neuroscience, Biomedical Science, Zoology and Veterinary Science.
-In the last two years we have had over 35 successful applicants to Medicine.
+In the last two years we have had over 55 successful applicants to Medicine.
 Many medical schools request Biology as an essential component of their entry requirements (for more details see www.medschools.ac.uk).
-However, it should be noted that many Alevel Biology students study many other degrees and combine it with non-scientific subjects there is also no requirement to study other sciences or Mathematics with it.
+However, it should be noted that many A-level Biology students study many other degrees and combine it with non-scientific subjects there is also no requirement to study other sciences or Mathematics with it.